-Level I - Students will begin to understand, speak, read and write in a world language.
-Students will also become acquainted with the cultures of people in countries where the language is spoken.
-Current middle school language offerings include: French, German and Spanish.
+Level I - Students will begin to understand and communicate in a world language.
+Students will also become acquainted with the cultures of people that primarily use that language.
+Depending on enrollment, potential middle school language offerings include: American Sign Language, French, German and Spanish.